When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 • Recovery index

-Like other Oura data categories, readiness score is based on a 100-point scale.
+Like other Oura data categories, Readiness Score is based on a 100-point scale.
 A score of 70 to 84 is good and indicative of adequate measures across these metrics.
 Higher than 85 means you are ready for more challenging activities.

 If the score is lower than 70, this means you need to improve your recovery by finding a middle ground between vigorous activity and inactivity.
 For example, rather than pushing yourself to the limit, you could try to integrate yoga, light walking, or stretching into your daily routine.
 The idea here is to take things slow without being completely inactive.